cycjimmy/semantic-release-action/README.md

 #### extra_plugins
 > {Optional Input Parameter} Extra plugins for pre-install.

-##### Passing Extra Plugins with `extra_plugins`:

 The action can be used with `extra_plugins` option to specify plugins which are not in the [default list of plugins of semantic release](https://semantic-release.gitbook.io/semantic-release/usage/plugins#default-plugins).
 When using this option, please make sure that these plugins are also mentioned in your [semantic release config's plugins](https://semantic-release.gitbook.io/semantic-release/usage/configuration#plugins) array.

 For example, if you want to use `@semantic-release/git` and `@semantic-release/changelog` extra plugins, these must be added to `extra_plugins` in your actions file and `plugins` in your [release config file](https://semantic-release.gitbook.io/semantic-release/usage/configuration#configuration-file) as shown bellow:

-##### Github Action Workflow:
+Github Action Workflow:
 ```yaml
 steps:
   - name: Checkout